ilevd/Planet-bot/README.md

 # Planet-bot

-AI bot for game based on Google AI Challenge http://planetwars.aichallenge.org/specification.php
+AI bot for game based on Google AI Challenge

+http://planetwars.aichallenge.org/specification.php

 ## Usage

+You need Leiningen to build project.

-Run like other java programms
+Then run bot like other java programms.

 ## License